Modi, Jugnauth jointly inaugurate, launch India-assisted projects in Mauritius | Business

 ''I hope that India and Mauritius can together create a shining example of such cooperation in solar energy,'' he added.

-Modi said the agreement on small development projects will deliver high-impact projects at the community level across Mauritius. ''In the coming days, we will begin work on several important projects such as the Renal Transplant unit, the Forensic Science Laboratory, the National Library & Archives, the Mauritius Police Academy, and many others,'' he said.
+Modi said the agreement on small development projects will deliver high-impact projects across Mauritius. ''In the coming days, we will begin work on several important projects such as the Renal Transplant unit, the Forensic Science Laboratory, the National Library & Archives, the Mauritius Police Academy, and many others,'' he said.

 He also recalled the stellar contribution of the late (former Mauritian PM) Anerood Jugnauth to strengthen India-Mauritius ties.

-He was a visionary leader, who was widely respected in India, the prime minister said.
+He was a visionary leader widely respected in India, the PM said.

 ''Upon his passing, we had declared a day of national mourning in India, and our Parliament had also paid homage to him.
 It was our privilege to honour him with the Padma Vibhushan award in 2020,'' Modi said.